Homeschool Lesson Plans, Record Keeping and Scheduling

 It is pretty easy to figure this chart out.
 Here are a few suggestions and hints.

-The top of the page above the actual chart is where you can write in your students name, school year,and the weeks this sheet covers.
+The top of the page above the actual chart is where you can write in your student's name, the school year, and the weeks this sheet covers.
 Starting and ending dates.

 For us, the first column is always bible or character studies.
 I'll include Bible studies, Sunday school, Clubs like AWANA.
 Books or movies that we read that would be considered character studies.